watson-developer-cloud/conversation-connector/channels/facebook/README.md

 The Conversation connector is no longer supported for new deployments.
-Instead, Watson Assistant will provide new integrations with Slack, Facebook Messenger, and other channels.
-These integrations are coming soon.
+Instead, Watson Assistant now provides new integrations with Slack, Facebook Messenger, and other channels.
+See [Adding integrations](https://console.bluemix.net/docs/services/assistant/add-integrations.html) for more details.

-The archived Facebook instructions can be found [here](READMEarchive.md).
+The archived instructions can be found [here](READMEarchive.md).